American Family Park

 Miller Park was turned into a movie set in the summer of 2003, as the site for the filming of Bernie Mac's baseball comedy, Mr. 3000.
 In the movie, slugger Stan Ross tries to make a comeback when it's discovered that he is four hits shy of 3,000 career hits.

-The most infamous moment in the Park's short history, however (other than the All-Star fiasco) was when then-Pirate Randall Simon bopped the Italian Sausage on the head with a bat during the famous sausage race on Turn Back The Clock Night in 2003.
+The most infamous moment in the Park's early history, however (other than the All-Star fiasco) was when then-Pirate Randall Simon bopped the Italian Sausage on the head with a bat during the famous sausage race on Turn Back the Clock Night in 2003.

 The team was sold in late 2004 to a group led by Mark Attanasio, after a messy divorce by one-year team president Ulice Payne.
-The House That Bud Built is now under new management, and in 2004 the park saw its first increase in attendance since its opening.
+The House That Bud Built came under new management, and in 2004 the park saw its first increase in attendance since its opening.

 Backup catcher Chad Moeller became the first Brewer to hit for the cycle at home in May 2004, and the Brewers finally fielded a winning team in 2007, after posting a .500 record in 2005.
 In 2008, Miller Park was used as a neutral site to stage a series between the Chicago Cubs and Houston Astros that had to be moved because of Hurricane Ike in Houston, TX.
 While the Astros were nominally, the home team, the crowd was made up entirely of Cubs fans and on September 14th, Carlos Zambrano pitched the first neutral site no-hitter in major league history, a 5-0 win.
 The park had earlier been used as a neutral site from April 10-12, 2007 when the Cleveland Indians were snowed out of a home series against the Los Angeles Angels of Anaheim.